softlayer/sl-ember-test-helpers/CONTRIBUTING.md

 4. Your issue will be verified.
 The provided demo will be tested for correctness.
 The sl-ember-test-helpers team will work with you until your issue can be verified.

-5. Keep up to date with feedback from the sl-test-helpers team on your ticket.
+5. Keep up to date with feedback from the sl-ember-test-helpers team on your ticket.
 Your ticket may be closed if it becomes stale.

 6. If possible, submit a Pull Request with a failing test.
 Better yet, take a stab at fixing the bug yourself if you can!